 - As a snack: I mean…yes please!

 - Salad Toppings: Sprinkle over salads.
-Try using these candied pecans instead of walnuts in this Crisp Apple Salad!
+Try using these candied pecans instead of walnuts in this Apple Salad!

 - Dessert Garnish: Use them as a topping for desserts such as ice cream with Homemade Hot Fudge, yogurt, or puddings.